rorong/Voyager_poc/README.md

     docker compose --env-file .docker/.env up mail-catcher -d
     ```

-> [!TIP]
-> This will dump you into a bash session where you can run any shell, rails or rake command.
-Every command needs to be prefixed with bundle exec.

 3. Start the development container.

     ```
     docker compose run -it --rm -p 3500:3500 -p 35000:35000 application /bin/bash
     ```

+> [!TIP]
+> This will dump you into a bash session where you can run any shell, rails or rake command.
+Every command needs to be prefixed with bundle exec.

 #### Service Access
+You can use the URLs below to access the services.

 - You can now access the rails application via http://127.0.0.1:3500
 - You can now access mail catcher via http://127.0.0.1:1080